oxctl/lti-13-example/README.md

 ## Configuring

-To configure this tool to appear in a VLE/LMS you need to setup the configuration in the VLE/LMS and then configure tool suppport with the new tool.
+To configure this tool to appear in a VLE/LMS you need to setup the configuration in the VLE/LMS and then configure tool support with the new tool.
 Documentation on configuration for Canvas is included here.
 Before you start you need to know the URL of the tool support server.

 ### Automatic Configuration